luk036/sphere-n/paper/n-sphere.md

     return res
 ```

-The function accepts two inputs: the integer k, which represents the index in the sequence to be calculated, and the optional parameter base, which defaults to 2 (binary).
+The function accepts two inputs: the integer $k$, which represents the index in the sequence to be calculated, and the optional parameter base, which defaults to 2 (binary).
 The base is utilized to designate the number system that will be employed in the calculation.
 The function's output is a single floating-point number between 0 and 1, representing the kth value in the van der Corput sequence for the specified base.
 The algorithm operates by transforming the input number, designated as k, into a fractional value through the utilization of the specified base.
-This is accomplished through a process of repeatedly dividing the input value, k, by the base and employing the resulting remainders to construct the fractional result.

-Each element of the sequence is generated by converting the representation of the integer k in base b to decimal form in reverse order, thereby achieving a uniform distribution over the interval.

-For instance, when the base b is 2, the third element in the sequence can be represented by the binary representation 011.
+This is accomplished through a process of repeatedly dividing the input value, $k$, by the base and employing the resulting remainders to construct the fractional result.
+Each element of the sequence is generated by converting the representation of the integer $k$ in base $b$ to decimal form in reverse order, thereby achieving a uniform distribution over the interval.
+For instance, when the base $b$ is 2, the third element in the sequence can be represented by the binary representation 011.
 The inverse sequence is converted to 0.11, which is 0.75.

-The function begins with the initialization of two variables: res, which represents the result and is set to 0.0, and denom, which denotes the denominator and is initialized to 1.0.
-Subsequently, a loop is initiated, which persists for as long as the value of k remains non-zero.
-In each iteration, the denominator is multiplied by the base, the remainder when k is divided by the base is calculated, k is updated by integer-dividing it by the base, and the fraction formed by the remainder divided by the current denominator is added to the result.

-This process effectively reverses the digits of k when represented in the given base, thereby creating a fraction where each digit contributes an increasingly smaller amount to the final result.
-This reversal and fractional representation provides the foundation for the even distribution property of the van der Corput sequence.
-The function terminates by returning the final calculated value, which is always situated between 0 and 1.
-This resulting number represents a distinctive point in the sequence, contingent upon the input k and base.

 ```python
 class VdCorput: